Why Insurance Claims Get Denied (And How to Prevent It)

 Most Georgia policies require claims within 1-2 years of damage.
 Late filing results in automatic denial.
 Prevention: File promptly after discovering damage.
 Don't wait for the next storm or assume damage is minor.

 Capital City Roofing's 98% approval rate on assisted claims stems from comprehensive BuilderLync documentation, expert damage assessment, proper claim filing procedures, and supplement filing for missed damage.
-We handle all aspects of your claim to prevent common denial reasons.
-Visit our [claim denial guide](/common-claim-denial-reasons).
+We serve homeowners in Roswell, Johns Creek, Nashville, and across four states.
+Read our guide on common claim denial reasons or explore our roof repair services.